Back to Historic Firearms Gallery

 Shree three Chandra Ka Va (or Ba) 3/13

-I recently learned that Ka Ba was used as an abbreviation for Kali Bahadur, and a Kali Bahadur batallion was formed in 1831 or 1855 (depending on which source you go by) and is still in existence today.
-If Kali Bahadur was a royal or ruling family, this inscription might indicate a full name of "Chandra Kali Bahadur".
+I recently learned that Ka Ba was used as an abbreviation for Kali Bahadur, and a Kali Bahadur batallion was formed in the 1760's around the time of the conguqest of the Kathmandu Valley and is still in existence today.
+This regiment partook in World Wars I and II, and was a highly-honored regiment in the Nepalese army.

 The marking closer to the handle is more lightly engraved, and says: